How to update a dapp chain

 file.

-here, we don't want the BRID to change, so -W
+option).
+You don't want the BRID to change, so you must not use the -W

 ./postchain/lib/multigen.sh ./postchain/config/nodes/dev/blockchains/app/config.template.xml -d ./rell/src -o ./postchain/runtime/nodes/dev/